SecurityTokenStandard/EIP-Spec/eip/eip-st.md

 For ERC20 / ERC777 tokens, the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer, which can be executed both on and off-chain.

-For tokens representing securities the standard introduces a function `canSend` which provides a more general purpose way to achieve this when the reasons for failure are more complex; and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).
+For tokens representing securities the standard introduces a function `canTransfer` which provides a more general purpose way to achieve this when the reasons for failure are more complex; and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).

+In order to support off-chain data inputs to transfer functions, transfer functions are extended to `transferWithData` / `transferFromWithData` which can optionally take an additional `bytes _data` parameter.

 In order to provide a richer result than just true or false, a byte return code is returned.
 This allows us to give a reason for why the transfer failed, or at least which category of reason the failure was in.
 The ability to query documents and the expected success of a transfer is included in Security Token section.

+### Transparent Control

+A token representing ownership in a security may require authorised operators to have additional controls over the tokens.

+This includes the ability to issue additional supply, as well as make forced transfers of tokens.
+The standard allows these controls to be managed and also critically ensures their transparency.
+If an issuer requires the ability to issue additional tokens, or make forced transfers (operator access) then these rights can be transparently assessed rather than being implemented in a bespoke or obfuscated manner.

 ## Specification